lydess/lydess/README.md

 - 👋 Hi, I’m @lydess
-- 👀 I’m interested in Application development, deployment and administration
+- 👀 I’m interested in Application development, Spesificly native IOS application dev
-- 🌱 For the last 2 years i've been growing my skills in IOS dev, from creating a concept app for my former employer to at home projects to help me in my esoteric day to day tasks im always striving to learn and grow as a programmer, team member and as a problem solver
+- 🌱 For the last 2 years i've been growing my skills in IOS dev, from creating a concept app for my former employer to at home projects to help me in my esoteric day to day tasks im always striving to learn and grow as a programmer, a team member and as a problem solver
 - 📫 How to reach me lydesscontact@gmail.com

 Currently working on a wardrobe inventorying and AR try on App, still in design stages but expect a repo Soon.....tm